 In this final section, we introduce six key themes which are central to this special issue.
 They are not only intended to summarise the contributions included in this issue but are also intended to formulate focus points for future app studies research.

 (i) First, several contributions engage with the imaginaries and visions of apps.
 Since mobile apps are still a relatively new commodity form, they are inevitably part of the visions, projections, plans of developers, users, and other stakeholders, who imagine for what apps can, should, and could be used.
 For instance, Théo Lepage-Richer argues how, in the case of Snapchat, vision can be understood beyond its meaning as computer vision only, namely, as an infrastructure of, but as making certain futures more ‘visible’ and, therefore, more likely than others.
-Michael Dieter and Nathaniel Tkacz discuss imaginaries pertaining to the experience of ‘security’ and the ‘securitisation’ of experience.
+Michael Dieter and Nathaniel Tkacz discuss imaginaries pertaining to the design of experience and security and the achievement of identities in banking apps through a process they call the ‘patterning’ of finance/security.
 In her work on Axon’s policing platform and its related apps, Stacy Wood argues that these infrastructures co-produce imaginaries around the future of policing.
 Johannes Paßmann discusses the imagined affordances of the infrastructures and platforms underpinning mobile apps and the stabilization of features through a historical study of experimentation around early retweeting functionality.
 Relatedly, Carolin Gerlitz, Anne Helmond, Fernando van der Vlist, and Esther Weltevrede point to apps which seek to revive former platform functionality or imagine and build new ones, even if that is not allowed by the platform in question.
 Jeremy Wade Morris and Austin Morris detail how rhetorics of success and failure have both become central to app store infrastructures.
 Finally, Rowan Wilken, Jean Burgess, and Kath Albury draw our attention to the business models and imaginaries of dating apps through a critical analysis of their business plans, patents, and ownership models.
 All these contributions encourage us to unpack further the imaginaries which entangle apps and infrastructures.

 (ii) Second, the contributions advance our understanding of apps as intermediaries.
 An infrastructural perspective on the study of apps inevitably challenges the perceived centrality and discreteness of an app, since it is always connected to other components, objects, and systems.
 In their contribution on the infrastructures of intimate data, Esther Weltevrede and Fieke Jansen suggest that apps operate as the ‘in-between brokers’ between heterogeneous data sources, devices, social media platforms, advertising services, and other infrastructures.
 Similarly, Paßmann focuses on apps as mediating between users and use practices on the one hand, and platforms and development practices on the other hand.
 Additionally, Gerlitz et al. point to the central role of social media platforms as infrastructures which purposely facilitate such forms of intermediation between use practices, developer practices, and platform strategy.
 Finally, Wood shows how Axon’s policing platform serves as an intermediary aggregator of data from disparate law enforcement agencies, thereby creating infrastructural dependencies on the platform.